 Innovative Technology Experiences for Students and Teachers & Discovery Research PreK-12

 Curriculum design and development research projects funded by the National Science Foundation to investigate the effectiveness of a geospatial curriculum approach with classroom learners.

 Dr. Kareen Beerer

 Develops and implements strategies to support Discovery Education’s school district partners in effectively integrating the Common Core State Standards into classroom instruction.

 Dr. Farah Vallera

-Alumna of the Teaching, Learning, and Technology program and teaches instructional design and technology courses in the College
+Alumna of the Teaching, Learning, and Technology program and taught instructional design and technology courses in the College